KISQALI® (ribociclib) tablets is a prescription medicine used in combination with:

-KISQALI® (ribociclib) is a prescription medicine used in combination with a certain type of medicine as the first hormonal-based therapy to treat women who have gone through menopause with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative breast cancer that has spread to other parts of the body (metastatic).
+- an aromatase inhibitor to treat pre/perimenopausal or postmenopausal women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative breast cancer that has spread to other parts of the body (metastatic), as the first endocrine-based therapy; or

 It is not known if KISQALI is safe and effective in children.